 Related article: The business cost of ignoring workplace bullying

 Work can be dull.
 We get it.
 But constant complaining can bring others down.
 Maintaining a happy work atmosphere can help!

 Everybody has days at work where they would rather be literally anywhere else.
-However, what your colleagues don’t need is to constantly hear about how tired you are, how busy you are, or how much you don’t want to be in the office.
+However, what your colleagues don’t need is to constantly hear about how tired you are, how stressed you are, or how much you don’t want to be in the office.
 Not only can it become tiresome after a while, it can also bring the morale down amongst your colleagues, so try and maintain a positive attitude at work.
-The office itself can help here – adequate break space, a tidy workstation, comfy chairs and even eye-friendly office design can work wonders for people’s spirits.
+The office itself can help here - adequate break space, a tidy workstation, comfy chairs and even eye-friendly office design can work wonders for people’s spirits.

 No, it doesn’t smell good.
 You might think it does, but it doesn’t.
 Not to everyone else.
 Eating foods with strong aromas away from desks will put an end to this issue.

 Nobody, and we mean nobody, needs to smell your tuna and sweetcorn casserole while they’re trying to eat their own lunch.
 We’re fairly sure the person who’s eating the casserole doesn’t even want to smell it.
 It may seem like a somewhat trivial complaint, but particularly pungent food can be unpleasant for people and put them off their lunch or their work.
 If you don’t have a rule in your office about eating at your desk, maybe make an exception for those meals with strong smells.